fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 ROSZAK, Theodore, *The Making of a Counter Culture: Reflections on the Technocratic Society and Its Youthful Opposition*, Berkeley, University of California Press, 1969.

+BENJAMIN, Walter, *The Work of Art in the Age of Mechanical Reproduction*, trad. de l’allemand par J.A.
+Underwood, London, Penguin, 2008 \[1939\].

 ***Réception critique :***